apache/jackrabbit-oak/oak-doc/src/site/markdown/mongomk.md

 ### Background Reads

-MongoMK periodically picks up changes from other MongoMK instances by polling the root node for changes of `_lastRev`.
+DocumentMK periodically picks up changes from other DocumentMK instances by polling the root node for changes of `_lastRev`.
 This happens once every second.

 Pending Topics